Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 - `std.input` and `std.out` read and write to the command line.
 - This walker has logic for three types of node: `root`, `faq_root` and `faq_state`.
   - `root`: It simply traverse to the `faq_root` node.
-  - `faq_root`: This is where the answer selection algorim is.
+  - `faq_root`: This is where the answer selection algorithm is.
 We will find the most relevant `faq_state` and then traverse to that node via a `take` statement.
 In this code snippet, we are using a very simple (and limited) string matching approach to try to match the predefined FAQ question with the user question.
   - `faq_state`: Print the answer to the terminal

 Before we run this walker, we are going to update the `init` walker to speed up our development process